 April 15, 7pm, Shakespeare & Co., Lenox A Gershwin Extravaganza: Ted Rosenthal, with the Kids 4 Harmony Orchestra

-The Ted Rosenthal jazz trio plays his interpretations of familiar (and not-so-familiar) George Gershwin compositions.
+The Ted Rosenthal jazz trio plays his interpretations of George Gershwin compositions.

 Plus our Jazz Prodigy Concert, a swing dance, a jam session,